 You can also try collecting Swagbucks (referral link) to bank up points for Christmas shopping; you can get gift cards on there (and also some other products - or, get gift cards and spend them on products for gifts).

-There are probably plenty of ways you can save money at Christmas.
+There are probably plenty of ways you can save money on Christmas.
 How do you do it?